Skull & Crossbones (video game): Gameplay

-Each credit adds 50 health points to whichever player the credit was added for.
+Each credit gives 50 health points to whichever player the credit was added for.
 Each level has a time limit that can be raised by obtaining hourglasses from killed enemies, but running out of time only results in slowly losing life and can be counteracted by buying additional credits.

-Each of the two player pirates behaves the same and face either left or right but can turn with the appropriate button.
+Each of the two player pirates behaves the same and face either left or right, but can turn with the appropriate button.
 The sword button can be pressed to block and the joystick can be used in combination with the button to throw various attacks, thrusts and stabs.
 Red X's appear often denoting jumps and cranks, and white crosses can be dug up with the sword button to obtain various treasures.
 A parrot belonging to the pirate constantly flies with the players and recites roughly twelve different lines nonstop.
 The parrots only appear in the arcade version.

 Each of the three pirate ship levels has a Pirate Captain boss at the end of the level and a woman referred to in the game as a wench, while the other three levels have an Executioner (a heavy hitter), Monk (a fast attacker), and Medusa (a turret) boss for their respective stages.
 The Medusa's attacks can be avoided altogether by facing away and using back-stabs; if the players have chosen the easiest difficulty, an onscreen hint advises them not to look at Medusa.
 In the Wizard's Lair, these bosses are encountered again in order and the player who grabbed the invulnerability item on their respective stages immediately regains the use of that item for a duration.
 The wizard boss at the end will appear on one side of the room and launch Wizard Balls that stun the player and when attacked will teleport to the other side and continue.
-After several hits the player will behead him and will be given a chance to pick up some last wealth items before the game is proclaimed to be over soon afterwards.
+After several hits, the player will behead him and will be given a chance to pick up some last wealth items before the game is proclaimed to be over soon afterwards.

 Reception

 The One gave the Amiga version of Skull & Crossbones an overall score of 77%, noting it as "a slight deviation from the usual beat 'em up fare, and it gives the genre a couple of unusual twists."
-The One praises Skull & Crossbones' graphics and music, stating that the graphics "convey the action well enough and, together with a brace of catchy tunes, they help create the perfect pirate atmosphere" and express that the two-player mode adds "a lot more fun, since you've got the added element of fighting over who gets the extra energy and money."
-The One concludes that "[Skull & Crossbones] isn't the greatest or most polished beat 'em up in existence" but is 'good and entertaining'.
+The One praises Skull & Crossbones' graphics and music, stating the graphics "convey the action well enough and, together with a brace of catchy tunes, they help create the perfect pirate atmosphere" and express that the two-player mode adds "a lot more fun, since you've got the added element of fighting over who gets the extra energy and money."
+The One concludes that "[Skull & Crossbones] isn't the greatest or most polished beat 'em up in existence", but is 'good and entertaining'.